 Councils and adjudicators can also consider any other reasons, known as 'mitigating circumstances', put forward for cancelling the penalty charge in a particular case.
-An adjudicator cannot uphold an appeal on the basis of mitigation but has a legal power to require a council to reconsider the case put forward and decide whether the penalty should be cancelled.
+An adjudicator cannot uphold an appeal on the basis of mitigation but has a legal power to require a council to reconsider the case put forward and decide whether the penalty charge should be cancelled.

 We may be able to look at complaints about other aspects of enforcement by a council but, where the right of appeal exists, we would usually expect it to be used.
-This is because the law says that the Ombudsman should not normally look at something where Parliament has provided a statutory right of appeal.
+This is because the law says that we should not normally look at something where Parliament has provided a statutory right of appeal.

-Where a council does not operate civil parking enforcement, it is the police - and not the council - who enforce parking restrictions on the street, so the Ombudsman would not get involved.
+Where a council does not operate civil parking enforcement, it is the police - and not the council - who enforce parking restrictions on the street, so we would not get involved.
 Councils may issue excess charge certificates in places such as council-operated car parks.
 Documents in such cases will refer to the Road Traffic Regulation Act 1984.
 These are criminal matters and can ultimately be defended in the magistrates' court.

 I have paid the penalty charge to avoid it increasing, but I still want to contest it.
 As I no longer have the right of appeal, can you investigate?